10 of the best photography spots in Cornwall

 8. St Michael’s Mount

 For dramatic photography, look no further than St Michael’s Mount.
 Located at Marazion, the early medieval castle perched on the top of the Mount looks like a scene from a Disney fairytale.
 The Mount is connected to the town by a cobbled causeway, which is only accessible during low tide.
 St Michael’s Mount is one of the top tourist attractions in Cornwall and an idyllic location for wonderful photographs.

 9. Tintagel Castle

 Jump head first into history at Tintagel Castle, a medieval fortification that is linked to King Arthur and his round table.
 This dramatic castle perched on the top of the rugged Cornish coastline provides a fantastic backdrop for photographers.
 Its open views and staggered vantage points make for dramatic sea views in the most historic of places.

 10. Bluebells in Tehidy Country Park

 As spring begins to break in Cornwall, the most amazing displays of bluebells can be seen carpeting the grass across the region.
 The transformation of the ground makes for a fantastic photo opportunity, due to the contrast in colours thanks to the vibrant bluebells.

-We’ve chosen Tehidy Country Park specifically because it’s the largest woodland area in Cornwall, giving photographers the opportunity to take a wide selection of natural photographs, including the bluebells.
+We’ve chosen Tehidy Country Park specifically because it’s one of the largest woodland areas in Cornwall, giving photographers the opportunity to take a wide selection of natural photographs, including the bluebells.
 Photographers and visitors can also enjoy a wander around the lake as well as the outer woodland areas.